 ☒Check this box if this position statement is an update to an existing standardized surveillance case definition and include the most recent position statement number here: __09-ID-16 __.

 Synopsis:

-This position statement updates the case definition for Spotted Fever Rickettsiosis (including Rocky Mountain spotted fever) (previous position statement 09-ID-16) through changes to the laboratory criteria.
+This position statement updates the case definition for Spotted Fever Rickettsiosis (including Rocky Mountain spotted fever [RMSF]) (previous position statement 09-ID-16) through changes to the laboratory criteria.

 Word Count: 26/40

 I. Statement of the Problem